heroku/java-getting-started/docs/java-getting-started.md

 This file declares a single process type, `web`, and the command needed to run it.
 The name `web` is important.
 It declares that this process type attaches to Heroku's [HTTP routing](http-routing) stack, and is able to receive web traffic.

 Procfiles can contain additional process types.
 For example, you can declare a background worker that processes items off a queue.
-This tutorial doesn't cover include other processes but you can refer to [The Procfile](procfile) and [The Process Model](process-model) for more info.
+This tutorial doesn't cover other processes but you can refer to [The Procfile](procfile) and [The Process Model](process-model) for more info.

 The example app also includes a `pom.xml` file, which is used by Java's dependency manager, Maven.
 The next step covers how to use this file to declare dependencies.